italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #figure-optical-pluggable-manifest-example_3 title="Coherent Pluggable Manifest Example-3"}

 {: #plug-lcm}
-# Optical Pluggables Life Cycle Management
+# Optical Pluggables Lifecycle Management

 This section discusses the complete lifecycle of an optical pluggable as shown in {{figure-overview-lifecycle-pluggable}}.
 It includes discussion on the pre-purchase evaluation of pluggables through installation to the operation of a pluggable in a live network.